AlexPoilrouge/NordVPN-connect/README.md

   ____Enable the daemon ?___

-  Installing the 'nordvpn' CLI tool isn't enough (assuming version `3.3`).
+  Installing the 'nordvpn' CLI tool isn't enough.
 The 'nordvpnd' systemd daemon must be up and running.
 Open a terminal and type:

     systemd enable --now nordvpnd.service